 While certifications are not required, you will be encouraged and given opportunities and assistance to obtain certification in the following while taking classes:

 Note: SCC staff is working on Solder standards and the certification of all students.

 Opportunities for long-term employment, consistent working hours, increasing job responsibilities, and great salaries are available to those who enter this ever-changing profession.
 Technicians are needed in all aspects of the electronic and information technology industry.
 The electronic industry is constantly changing and expanding into new technologies that require highly skilled technicians to install these systems and keep them going.
-Recent graduates report an average starting wage of $18.10 per hour.
+Recent graduates report an average annual starting salary of $35,672.

 Companies who recently hired program graduates: